Deploying and managing RHEL systems in hybrid clouds

 - Click Add custom repositories wizard opens. .
 The

-- Optionally: Enable Snapshot creation option to create a daily snapshot of this repository.
-That enables you to create Image Blueprints with the consistent repository content.
+- Enables creating a daily snapshot of this repository.
+That enables you to create Image Blueprints with consistent repository content.

-- In the Restrict architecture drop-down menu, select an architecture.
-You can allow all the architectures or restrict one to your system architecture to prevent incorrect repositories availability.
+- Optional: In the Restrict architecture drop-down menu, select an architecture.
+You can allow all the architectures or restrict it to your system architecture to prevent incorrect repositories availability.

-- In the Restrict OS version drop-down menu select an operating system (OS).
+- Optional: In the Restrict OS version drop-down menu, select an operating system (OS).
 You can allow all the RHEL versions or select one for your system version to prevent incorrect repositories being available.

-- Optionally: Disable Modularity filtering option.
-When the Modularity filtering option is disabled, you can update the packages in this repository even if this package is a part of the module.
+- Optional: Disable Modularity filtering option.
+When the Modularity filtering option is disabled, you can update packages in this repository even if the packages are part of a module.

 -